 ISA TR84.00.09 (2017) is a document of around 115 pages, so not exactly light, but it is organised in a way that will be familiar to SIS practitioners; by adding cybersecurity activities to each stage of the functional safety life-cycle of an SIS.

 The document states that it incorporates requirements from IEC 61511 and several other related process safety documents, plus the IEC 62443 series of standards.
-As such, ISA TR84.00.09 (2017) would seem to be the most complete and up to date reference source for anyone looking to build in security measures in addition to an existing SIS safety life-cycle (advice most relevant at the time of this blog in January 2019).
+As such, ISA TR84.00.09 (2017) would seem to be the most complete and up to date reference source for anyone looking to build in security measures in addition to an existing SIS safety life-cycle.

 IEC 61511: Functional safety of safety instrumented systems for the process industry sector.
 This standard is now variously known as IEC 61511 edition 2:2016 or BS EN 61511:2017 in UK and ISA 61511 in the USA.